Veterans in bankruptcy face enough challenges. One such challenge no longer exists.

-So these benefits get excluded from means testing.
+So the law excludes these benefits from means testing.
 Don’t confuse this with another advantage for veterans in bankruptcy.
 Means testing never applied to disabled veterans who incurred most of their debts while on active military duty.
-The original means test law enacted back in 2005 exempted veterans whose debts were primarily incurred while on active duty or performing a homeland defense activity from the means test entirely.
+The original means test law exempted veterans whose debts were primarily incurred while on active duty or performing a homeland defense activity.
 Those veterans could skip over the means test in their bankruptcy papers.

 The new law came after bankruptcy attorneys pointed out the unequal treatment of Social Security and veterans benefits.
 Appeals challenged the apparent unfairness.
 At the same time a number of courts upheld the seeming unfairness of that disparity.
 As a result the Haven Act came about, exempting the above veterans benefits from means testing.

 For more information on Bankruptcy Means Testing click here.